How Often to Wash Bedding

 Hypoallergenic bedding and allergies cozy bed with sleeping dog

 Discover how bedding allergies symptoms like itchy eyes, sneezing, and coughing may actually be caused by what’s hiding in your bedding—and learn effective ways to restore healthy, uninterrupted sleep.
+For a deeper dive into allergen-safe setups, see our hypoallergenic mattress and pillow guide.

 Key Takeaways